ajmalrasouli/ai-storyteller/README.md

 3. **Story Actions**:
    - Add/remove stories from favorites
+   - Listen to stories with natural text-to-speech narration
    - Email stories to share them with others
    - Print stories in a nicely formatted layout